 The best part is, there’s an abundance of different foods to enjoy that are in season this time of year.
 Depending on where you live, the spring garden season can begin as early as January or February.

-But for us in the colder months, spring eating really kicks off in late April or early May.
+For us in the colder climates, spring eating really kicks off in late April or early May.

 Fruits and vegetables that are in season during the spring include rhubarb, artichokes, asparagus, ramps, fiddleheads, peas, morels, and sorrel.
 You can find some of these in grocery stores, but all of them can be grown or foraged during the warm weather of spring and into early summer.